E3 2013: Electronic Arts

 Electronic Arts' press conference took place on June 10 at the Nokia Theater at 1:00pm.
 Among the new titles shown were the racing game Need for Speed: Rivals, the parkour simulator Mirror's Edge Catalyst and the first-person shooters Battlefield 4 and Titanfall.
 EA Sports announced a number of new releases, such as Madden NFL 25, NBA Live 14, FIFA 14, NHL 14 and EA Sports UFC.

 Ubisoft

 Ubisoft's press conference took place on June 10 at 3:00pm.
 Upcoming action-adventure games included Watch Dogs and the sequels Assassin's Creed IV: Black Flag and Tom Clancy's Splinter Cell: Blacklist.
 Two new franchises – The Crew and The Division – were also announced.

 Sony

 Sony's press conference took place on June 10 at the Los Angeles Memorial Sports Arena at 6:00pm.
 The PlayStation 4 was publicly shown for the first time, retailing at $399.
-The software lineup included Infamous: Second Son, The Order: 1886, Final Fantasy XV and Killzone: Shadow Fall.
+The software lineup included Infamous: Second Son, The Order: 1886, Driveclub, Final Fantasy XV and Killzone: Shadow Fall.
 There were also new games introduced for the PlayStation 3, such as Gran Turismo 6, Beyond: Two Souls and The Last of Us.